 Researchers are starting to look at the direct relationship between IBS and exercise.
 So far, the results are promising!

-This study found that IBS patients who included 30 minutes of moderate exercise 5x per week significantly improved their symptoms.
+Multiple studies have found that IBS patients who included 30 minutes of moderate exercise 5x per week significantly improved their symptoms.
 The study also reported that the patients who increased their fitness the most had the best results.

 But, that doesn’t mean you need to jump on the nearest treadmill!
 In fact, people with IBS have reported that gentle exercises are the most helpful for managing their symptoms.
 This might include activities like walking, swimming, cycling, light jogging, yoga, or weight training.